xtaran/unburden-home-dir/docs/installation.md

 #### Notes about generating documentation with Python and Ruby based tools

-Actually, I'd prefer to have pure Perl tools to generate the documentation so that I can upload unburden-home-dir to CPAN at some point without having too many external dependencies.
+Despite I'm quite happy with the feature set of `ronn`, `mkdocs` and [Read the Docs](https://readthedocs.org/), I'd prefer to have pure Perl tools to generate the documentation so that I can upload unburden-home-dir to CPAN at some point without having too many external dependencies.

 So if you know a suitable perl-written tool which can generate HTML including a table of contents from a set of Markdown files and/or a